Digging Bidadari’s Past: From Palace to First Muslim State Cemetery

 -

-Tan, Introduction: The death of cemeteries in Singapore, 2011, p.
+Tan, 2011, p.
 21; Nadzri Eunos.
 (2007, October 24).
 10,000 kubur lama di Pusara Aman akan dipindah.
 Berita Harian, p.
 1. Retrieved from NewspaperSG.
-Numbers given by Tan is 78,800 Muslim burials in Bidadari, whereas a Berita Harian article reports 77,700 exhumed graves in Bidadari that was later to be interred in Pusara Abadi. ↩
+Tan provided a figure of 78,800 Muslim burials in Bidadari, whereas a Berita Harian article reported 77,700 exhumed graves in Bidadari that were later interred in Pusara Abadi. ↩

 -

-Author compiles table of Muslim burial places namely from the following sources: (i) Report of the Committee Regarding Burial and Burial Grounds, 1952; (ii) Zakaria Buang.
+The table of Muslim burial places was compiled based on the following sources: (i) Report of the Committee Regarding Burial and Burial Grounds, 1952; (ii) Zakaria Buang.
 (1982, October 24).
 Soal tanah wakaf: MTFA rancang adakan bincangan.
 Berita Harian, p.
 2; Sejumlah 3245.55 h kawasan kuburan akan diambil.
 (1978, April 8).
 Berital Harian, p.
 2; URA ambil alih tanah kubur wakaf di River Valley Road.
 (1983, June 8).
 Berita Harian, p.
 3; Hasleen Bachik.
 (1996, March 26).
 8,000 kubur di Bidadari terjejas dengan projek LTA.
 Berita Harian, p.
 3. Retrieved from NewspaperSG.
-There were notifications that appeared in Berita Harian in the 1980s-2000s from MUIS (Islamic Religious Council of Singapore), MTFA (Muslimin Trust Fund Association), NEA (National Environment Agency) and even private construction/ contractors who bought land and discovered that it contained Muslim burials.
+There were notifications that appeared in Berita Harian in the 1980s–2000s from the Islamic Religious Council of Singapore, Muslimin Trust Fund Association, National Environment Agency and even private construction/contractors who bought land and discovered that it contained Muslim burials.
 These notifications seek descendants to claim the deceased burial lands. ↩

 -